spud/manifesto_docs/user_guide/modules/event_calendar.rst

       While Manifesto does not currently allow the creation of events that span multiple days, it is smart enough to understand that an end time ("2am") that is *earlier* than the start time ("10pm") means that the event crosses over midnight into the next day.
 When this situation arises, it will display the time range like "10pm - 2am (next day)".

-3. The second part of the form provides ample room for you to write a lengthy descriptions, and even to upload photos or other related documents.
+#.
+The second part of the form provides ample room for you to write a lengthy descriptions, and even to upload photos or other related documents.
 The **Description** field should be used to provide more information, and can be used as a location to include anything not covered by the existing fields.

    .. figure:: images/eventcal-event-edit-2.*
-      :width: 600 px
       :align: center

-4. The **Location** menu gives you the ability to select from a predefined list of locations (see the :ref:`class-event-location` section below) created elsewhere.
+#.
+The **Location** menu gives you the ability to select from a predefined list of locations (see the :ref:`class-event-location` section below) created elsewhere.
 If your desired venue is not listed there, you may select "Other Location" and provide your own *Name* and *Directions* to the facility.
 Manifesto will use that information to create an ad-hoc EventLocation object to represent that location when displaying the event.

-5. The **Status** menu allows you to set the status of your event:
+#.
+The **Status** menu allows you to set the status of your event:

    .. figure:: images/eventcal-event-status.*
+      :scale: 40
       :align: right

    * *Pending* events do not appear on the calendar until approved by an editor.